DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: The Proposed DF-GAN

 \subsection{Target-Aware Discriminator}

-In this work, we also propose a novel Target-Aware Discriminator which is composed of Matching-Aware Gradient Penalty (MA-GP) and one-way output.
+In this section, we detailed the proposed Target-Aware Discriminator, which is composed of Matching-Aware Gradient Penalty (MA-GP) and One-Way Output.
 The Target-Aware Discriminator promotes the generator to synthesize more realistic and text-image semantic-consistent images.